qunfengdong/BLCA/README.md

 We implemented the above algorithm as a simple python script here.

 ## Update
+* **May 9 2019** Minor update to 1.subset_db_gg.py to include a new function to extract only sequences with full taxonomy information.
 * **Feb 26 2019 update** One utility script (generate_abundance_table.py) for merging multiple BLCA output is available in the utils folder.
 * **Feb 21 2019 update** The entire package has been updated to python 3.
 * **Nov 15 2018 update** Thanks to Kristjan's contribution, now we incorporated the use of clustalo as alignment software.
 Also, now BLCA main program is based on **python 3**.